cubiclesoft/webroute/docs/webroute.md

 * $url - A string containing a WebRoute URL (starts with wr:// or wrs://).
 * $id - A boolean of false to generate an ID via the CubicleSoft CSPRNG class or a string containing an ID generated with a CSPRNG (Default is false).
-* $profile - A string containing a valid WebBrowser class profile string (Default is "auto").
 * $options - An array of valid WebBrowser class options (Default is array()).
 * $web - A valid WebBrowser class instance (Default is false, which means one will be created).